-- Be wary of contractors who go door-to-door to offer repair services or "free" inspections.
-Ask for recommendations from people you know and trust and, whenever possible, use established local contractors. - Call the Attorney General's Consumer Fraud Hotline (1-800-386-5438 in Chicago, 1-800-243-0618 in Springfield, and 1-800-243-0607 in Carbondale) to check out a contractor. - Visit the Better Business Bureau's central Illinois, St. Louis or Chicago websites to see if a business is a member and whether any complaints have been lodged against it. - Even if there is a need to act quickly, shop around.
+- Be wary of contractors who go door to door to offer repair services or "free" inspections.
+Ask for recommendations from people you know and trust and, whenever possible, use established local contractors. - Visit the Better Business Bureau's St. Louis, Central Illinois, Quad Cities or Chicago websites to see if a business is a member and whether any complaints have been lodged against it. - Even if there is a need to act quickly, shop around.
 Get written estimates from multiple contractors, and don't be rushed into a deal. - Get all of the terms of a contract in writing, and obtain a copy of the signed contract. - Never make full payment until all the work has been completed to your satisfaction. - Never pay in cash. - Be aware that you have the right to cancel a contract within three business days if you signed it based on the contractor's visit to your home. - In the case of disaster repair, if your insurance carrier denies coverage, you have the right to cancel the contract within five days of your insurance carrier's denial. - Be aware that public adjusters do not work for your insurance company and may charge additional fees.
 If you submit a claim to your insurance company, your insurance company will likely provide an adjuster to review your claim at no additional cost to you. - If you contract with a public adjuster, pay particular attention to the amount of fees being charged and whether you are obligated to use a specific contractor for repairs. - Ask to see required state and local permits and licenses.
 Insurance adjusters and roofers must be licensed by state agencies.
-It should raise a red flag if the roofer or adjuster does not have a required license, or if the name on the license doesn't match the name on the business card or truck.
+It should raise a red flag if the roofer or adjuster does not have a required license, or if the name on the license does not match the name on the business card or truck.
 Please visit the IDFPR's website to search for roofing licenses.
-Visit the DOI's website or call (866) 445-5364 to verify that a public adjuster is licensed and in good standing.
+Visit the DOI's website, or call 866-445-5364 to verify that a public adjuster is licensed and in good standing.